Own-Data-Privateer/hoardy-web/tool/README.md

   : perform a trial run without actually performing any changes
   - `-q, --quiet`
   : don't log computed updates to stderr
-  - `-t DESTINATION, --to DESTINATION`
-  : destination directory
-  - `-o FORMAT, --output FORMAT`
-  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same as `wrrarms organize --output` (which see)
   - `--stdin0`
   : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments